MradulMalviya/Python/QR_Generator_python/README.md

 Replace the link from the code with your required website

 Step4
-Rename the image name you want from the last line of code
+Rename "mylinkedin.svg" the image name you want from the last line of code

-// url.svg("mylinkedin.svg", scale = 8)
+i.e. // url.svg("mylinkedin.svg", scale = 8)

 Step5
 Run the code and your QR code will be generated